hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 ---

-A `blob_account_properties` block supports the following:

-* `static_website` - (Optional) A `static_website` block as defined below.

----

 A `static_website` block supports the following:

-* `enabled` - (Required) Indicates whether static website support is enabled for the given account.
-If a blob storage container named $web doesn't already exist in the account, one is created for you.
-Add the files of your site to this container.

 * `index_document` - (Optional) The webpage that Azure Storage serves for requests to the root of a website or any subfolder.
 For example, index.html.
 The value is case-sensitive.

-* `error_document_404_path` - (Optional) The absolute path to a custom webpage that should be used when a request is made which does not correspond to an existing file.
+* `error_404_document` - (Optional) The absolute path to a custom webpage that should be used when a request is made which does not correspond to an existing file.

 ## Attributes Reference